afska/gba-remote-play/README.md

 - On the GBA, a ROM that receives data.
 - On the RPI, a program that collects and sends data.

 The ROM is sent to the GBA by using the multiboot protocol, which allows small programs to be sent via [Link Cable](https://en.wikipedia.org/wiki/Game_Link_Cable).
+No cartridge is required.

 ## Serial communication